RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

 # Modding

 ## CrashEdit - Level Editor
-CrashEdit is a modding tool developed by `cbhacks` to edit levels for the first 3 PS1 Crash Bandiccot games.
+CrashEdit is a modding tool developed by `cbhacks` to edit levels for the first 3 PS1 Crash Bandicoot games.
 It is being replaced by another tool called `DRNSF` but currently it has some features which are not available in the new tool yet.

 {% include link-to-other-site.html url="https://github.com/cbhacks/CrashEdit" description="To find out more about the level editor check out the projects Github page" image="/public/consoles/Sony Playstation.png" title="CrashEdit - Level Editor"  %}